 To top it all off, bad jokes and a weak script made the going that much harder.
 The whole thing only cost $240,000 to make and you definitely get what you pay for.

-Based on the original poem by Robert Service, The True Story Of Eskimo Nell was largely filmed on location at Sovereign Hill in Victoria.
+Based on the original 19th Century poem by Robert Service, The True Story Of Eskimo Nell was largely filmed on location at Sovereign Hill in Victoria.
+The movie was released in some markets as Dick Down Under to avoid confusion with the similarly-named British film, Eskimo Nell which was released the same year.

 The Alaskan Kid